-Another test asks if the taxpayer participated in activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as any other person involved in the activity, including non-owners.
+Another test asks if the taxpayer participated in an activity for more than 100 hours during the year and the taxpayer's level of participation was at least as much as any other person involved in the activity, including non-owners.
 This might be a more feasible target for people who are renting out their cars.

 Yet another test asks if the taxpayer's participation in the activity for the year was substantially all of the participation in the activity by all individuals, including any non-owners, for the year.
 In other words, this test asks whether the taxpayer did substantially all the work of renting out the car.
 If so, the taxpayer materially participated in the business.

 Is Your Business a Passive Activity?

 You've already determined that your car rental activity is a business and it's conducted for profit.
 You're reporting the income and deducting expenses on Schedule C. After deducting all expenses related to the car rental activity, you have negative net income—a loss.
 At this point, you need to ask yourself if this loss is limited by the passive activity rules.

 If not, the full amount of the loss is carried to Form 1040, where the loss offsets any other income you've reported.
 It is suspended if it is limited, which means that it can't be carried over to your Form 1040, but it can be carried over to next year's tax return, where it can offset any net positive income on next year's car rental Schedule C.

 If It's Not a Business

 Rental income is taxed as ordinary income if renting out a personal vehicle isn't a business.
 You should indicate that the income is from the rental of personal property so the IRS knows what type of income you're reporting.